rslagle/Getting_Cleaning_Data_Course_Proj/CodeBook.md

-# Data Dictionary / CodeBook for courseProjectTidyDataset.csv
+# Data Dictionary / CodeBook for courseProjectTidyDataset.txt

 Note: See associated README.md for additional information on the data processing that took the original dataset and produced two intermediate Tidy datasets, and ultimately exported this dataset.